Alexpud/wottactics/README.md

 # My part

 Hi, if for some reason you want to run the app and the whole environment as docker containers, use the docker-compose file available in the directory.
+Then follow these steps:

+1 - Build the docker image of the application with the command *docker build .*

-Rename the file *secret.dockercompose.yml* to *secrets.json*, that file is already uses the configuration necessary to have the whole application working on a network.
+2 - Rename the file *secret.dockercompose.yml* to *secrets.json*, that file is already uses the configuration necessary to have the whole application working on a network.

+3 - Run the command docker-compose up

 But, you will still need to setup the DB as instructed in the original repository for mongodb.